‘THE DEVIL OF WINTERBORNE’ (P.R.O.B.E.)

 By the way, whoever edited the end credits for ‘The Devil of Winterborne’ got it wrong with listing ‘Rutherford’ being played by ‘Patricia Merrick’ instead of ‘Geoffrey Beevers’.
 I had my glasses on.
 I know what I’m on about!
 Couldn’t the editor see Rutherford was played by a man, not a woman? 😀

 Charmian May guest stars as Barbara Taploe, the Head of History at Winterborne School.
 I’ve seen Charmain May as Mrs. Weaver in ‘The Good Life’ and she played Mrs. Councillor Nugent in ‘Keeping Up Appearances’.
 There’s also Jonathan Rigby as Cummings, who was also in ‘The Zero Imperative’.

 The episode concludes with Liz solving the case at Winterborne School and uncovering who the ‘devil’ was.
 D.I.
-Burke has requested a transfer to work with P.R.O.B.E., following what he’s experienced with Liz Shaw.
-Sadly this is D.I.
+Burke has requested a transfer to work with P.R.O.B.E., following what he has experienced with Liz Shaw.
+Sadly, this is D.I.
 Burke’s only appearance in the ‘P.R.O.B.E.’ series here. 😦

 There aren’t any DVD special features to enjoy on ‘The Devil of Winterborne’ DVD.
 There should have been a behind-the-scenes DVD documentary on the making of ‘The Devil of Winterborne’.
 The DVD menu has the one option ‘PLAY FILM’, pretty similar to ‘Do You Have a Licence To Save This Planet?’